-A simple cellular automaton forest fire model consists of a grid of cells, and each cell can be in one of three states:
+A very idealized forest fire can be represented using a cellular automaton.
+A simple cellular automaton forest fire model consists of a grid of cells, where each cell can be in one of three states:

 At each time step, the state of each cell on the grid is determined by four rules that the model carries out simultaneously: